-New research by Eneclann has discovered the previously unknown story of George Clooney’s Irish ancestors.
+It's thanks to research by Eneclann that we now know the previously hidden story of George Clooney’s Irish ancestors.

 Clooney’s Irish ancestors were small farmers from Windgap, County Kilkenny.

 Nicholas Clooney (George’s great great grandfather) was one of many cottiers in Windgap the 1850s who fell foul of "middlemen" who tried to force farmers off the land so they could amalgamate small holdings into bigger farms.

 New court records prove that in 1852 Nicholas Clooney (George’s great great grandfather) was violently assaulted and for months was harassed through the court-system.

 “Nicholas Clooney decided shortly after to leave Ireland and settle in Kentucky.
 The rest is history,” says Fitzsimons.